-Choosing a color:
+Choosing a Color:

-Tristar stocks the 10 ICD Opaci-Coat 300 colors and can match almost any custom color with the aid of a sample, paint swatch, or PMS color chart number.
-In general, ICD Opaci-coat tends to be able to match a broader and more vibrant spectrum of colors than ceramic frit.
+Tristar stocks the 10 ICD Opaci-Coat 300 colors, listed in the column to the right, and can match almost any custom color with the aid of a sample, paint swatch, or PMS color chart number.
+In General, ICD Opaci-Coat tends to be able to match a broader and more vibrant spectrum of colors than ceramic frit.